A consultant is a person who gives expert or professional advice. Consultants can provide:

 Once the consultant has been hired, take the time to make sure you understand each other.
 You may want to have a one-to-one design conference to lay the groundwork.
 Then you and the consultant should sit down with your management team or other designated group to develop a plan.

 Be honest with the consultant about your situation.
 All information relevant to the project should be available to the consultant at the beginning.
-Surprises (especially bad ones) are unfair to the consultant and could result in a poor-quality solution to your project.
+Surprises (especially bad ones) could hinder your project—and are unfair to the consultant.

 Consultants can be a cost-effective solution to problems in your organization, but only if they are selected carefully and used well.